mrazomej/phd/docs/src/chapter_02/section_04_model.md

 for a given inducer concentration [@MONOD1965].
 We assign the repressor a different DNA binding affinity in the active and inactive state.
-In addition to the specific binding sites at the promoter, we assume that there are $N_{NS}$ non-specific binding sites elsewhere (i.e. on parts of the genome outside the simple repression architecture) where the RNAP or the repressor can bind.
+In addition to the specific binding sites at the promoter, we assume that there are $N_{NS}$ non-specific binding sites elsewhere (i.e., on parts of the genome outside the simple repression architecture) where the RNAP or the repressor can bind.
 All specific binding energies are measured relative to the average non-specific binding energy.
 Thus, $\Delta\varepsilon_{P}$ represents the energy difference